aboutcode-org/dejacode/docs/tutorial-5-sboms.rst

 .. image:: images/tutorial-5-sboms/inventory-tab-1.jpg

-5. You can enrich the data provided by your supplier, From the :guilabel:`Action` dropdown, select :guilabel:`Improve Packages from PurlDB`:
+5. You can enrich the data provided by your supplier, From the :guilabel:`Actions` dropdown, select :guilabel:`Improve Packages from PurlDB`:

 .. image:: images/tutorial-5-sboms/improve-packages-from-purldb.jpg